Global care chains, refugee crisis, and deskilling of workers

 Review: Prof. Dr. Ulrike Knobloch

-International mobility of labor has been a highly debated topic throughout recent decades.
+International mobility of labour has been a highly debated topic throughout recent decades.
 As the world has become more integrated and inter-connected, movement of people across borders has become easier and more prevalent.
 Both high-skilled and low-skilled migration has been subject of studies, in terms of the impact they have on both the source and destination economies.
 However, when the source country is a developing country and the destination country is developed, studies focus on different analysis.
 Concerning source countries, on one hand, studies focus disproportionately more on the brain-drain – the emigration of human capital from developing countries to developed countries.
-In destination economies, on the other hand, most studies focus on the impact of low-skilled labor in the economy – taking into consideration the fact that labor moving from developing countries into developed countries is mostly low skilled.
-However, there have not been many studies focusing on the phenomenon known as ‘brain waste’ – the underuse of migrant labor force that is skilled and educated.
+In destination economies, on the other hand, most studies focus on the impact of low-skilled labour in the economy – taking into consideration the fact that labor moving from developing countries into developed countries is mostly low skilled.
+However, there have not been many studies focusing on the phenomenon known as ‘brain waste’ – the underuse of migrant labour force that is skilled and educated.

 This article reviews insights of existing literature on global care chains.
 A specific focus is laid on the impact that the refugee crisis has on global care chains and in turn how the crisis impacts the de-skilling of the women in the migrant workforce.
 Additionally, areas for future research are highlighted.
 This article will analyze the main concepts of global care chains, how they are affected by migration, especially with refugee crises, and how this all impacts the deskilling of the migrant work-force

 Global care chains, in the most elementary description, as developed by Arlie Hochschild in 2000, refer to the ‘personal links between people across the globe based on the paid or unpaid work of caring’ (Hochschild, 2000).
-The idea of the global care chains, within feminist economics, is both important to the analysis of the valuation of care and household work, and the gendered patterns of migrant labor markets.
+The idea of the global care chains, within feminist economics, is both important to the analysis of the valuation of care and household work, and the gendered patterns of migrant labour markets.
 At present, with a new wave of migration, the latter has become a more pressing issue for analysis.
 However, there has been limited enquiry on the impact that being part of the global care chains has on the deskilling of the migrant workforce, specifically on migrant women.
 While some scholars (Kofman cited in Vertovec 2002, Yates 2012) have emphasized the importance of a broader scope of analysis of global care chains, the literature, especially of the recent migrant crisis, is limited.
 Another important concept to understand for the purpose of this article is deskilling, which, by definition is the decrease in the quality and usage of the knowledge and skills of individuals due to lack of usage or lack of opportunities

 Global Care Chains

 Hochschild imagined global care chains as a series of responsibilities passed on from one woman to another.
 It starts with an employed woman in a developed country, who in an attempt to avoid a second shift of household and care work, hires a migrant woman coming from a less developed country to complete the expected household and care work that she is to deliver.
-As a result the migrant woman is now also unable to complete the expected household and care work in her own family.
+As a result, the migrant woman is now also unable to complete the expected household and care work in her own family.
 She then passes on these duties to another member of the family, often the older daughter.
 The further down the care chain, the less valued it becomes, with the last woman in the chain usually providing the care work for free (Hochschild, 2000; Yates, 2005).
 Hochschild’s analysis is based on the idea that the woman from the less developed country usually migrates alone, something which is not always true – often families migrate together.
 This view is shared by scholars who have built on Hochschild's work.
 Yates posits that care workers who have migrated are not necessarily mothers, or that those who are, have left their family behind.
 Instead, they might well have migrated together (Yates, 2012).
-Parreñas also sees it as important to expand the analysis to women who are not mothers, but still have care duties within their household (Parreñas, 2001).
+Parreñas also sees it as important to expand the analysis to women who are not mothers but still have care duties within their household (Parreñas, 2001).
 These expansions of the analysis are important in the creation of an inclusive gender perspective in the global care chain analysis.